ECE411-Practicum-Group11/ECE411-PracticumProject-G11/README.md

 # Handheld Video Game Console - Project Overview
 ## Description:
 This practicum project is for the development of a **Handheld Video Game Console**.
-This device has buttons for users to interact with the device and view game graphics/animations on the console's display.
-This device was designed for beginner electronics users who want to code their own games.
+This gaming device has buttons for users to interact with the device electronics and view game graphics/animations on the console's display.
+This device was designed for beginner-electronics users who want to code their own games (also build/modify/customize their own portable game console).
 The handheld game console is a portabe device with a simple interface for users.

-The device  [short technical details]
+This handheld game console was designed with a simple user interface and at a affortable cost.
+The device contains 4 direction/navigation buttons, 2 action buttons, power switch, and a [QWIIC I2C](https://www.sparkfun.com/qwiic) connector for adding accessory sensors and devices such as an [accelerometer](https://www.sparkfun.com/products/17589) for motion control with the Handheld Video Game Console.
+The system uses a 3.7V 2000mah LiPo battery that is rechargable through the USB connection.
+The USB connection serves to not only charge the LiPo battery but also for user to upload their own coded games.
+This device uses the Arduino IDE (Processing language) to code games and upload/interact with the system electronics hardware.

 ## Overview of Repository Folders/Files/Sections